michesp42/michesp42.github.io/content/posts/the-linux-file-hierarchy-structure/index.md

 ## `/boot`

-In the `/boot` directory are static files that are need at sytem boot.
+In the `/boot` directory are static files that are needed at sytem boot.
 The `/boot` directory of my machine has this files:

 ```bash